hlandrus/welcome-wagon-2019/dining_guide.rst

 Both can be reached by the light rail which can be caught at the University of Washington Station on Montlake Blvd.
-This is a 0.6 mile (1 km) walk from Kane Hall.
-There are also buses (48/197/271/542) along 15th Ave which connect to the light rail station, this includes <0.3 miles (0.5 km) of walking.
+This is a 0.6 mile / 1 km walk from Kane Hall.
+There are also buses (48/197/271/542) along 15th Ave which connect to the light rail station, this includes <0.3 miles / 0.5 km of walking.

 The transit timetables are integrated into the popular map apps, such as Google Maps.
 There is also the One Bus Away app for buses which gives you live updates